MITHILESHK11/hotel_chatbot/README.md

-# 5-Star Hotel Chatbot
+# Hotel Chatbot

-This project is a chatbot designed for a 5-star hotel concierge, providing users with assistance for room service orders, special requests, hotel amenities information, and general inquiries.
+This project is a chatbot designed for a  hotel, providing users with assistance for room service orders, special requests, hotel amenities information, and general inquiries.
 It uses natural language processing (NLP) techniques for intent recognition and matching, ensuring a seamless guest experience.

 ## Features